voraviz/websphere_and_ihs_fixpack/README.md

-# IBM WebSphere & IHS APAR Scraper
+# IBM WebSphere & IHS Fix Pack Summary

-This Python script scrapes IBM's support pages to gather information about APARs (Authorized Program Analysis Reports) included in a specific IBM WebSphere Application Server (WAS) V9 fix pack.
+This Python script retrieves IBM's support pages to gather information about APARs (Authorized Program Analysis Reports) included in a specific IBM WebSphere Application Server (WAS) V9 fix pack.
 It consolidates data for both WAS and the corresponding IBM HTTP Server (IHS) fix pack into CSV and Markdown files.

 ## Features